 - >>(American / Metric measure)<<

-- 3 cups (750ml) Port wine **
+- .
+3 cups (750ml) good quality Port wine

-- 1 big stick of cinnamon
+- .
+1 big stick of cinnamon (Ceylon preferred)

-- >A very close second choice would be the California (Calimyrna) fig or the Mission fig which happens to be of a smaller and sweeter variety. >> Note: Whenever possible and if your pocket book permits...an organic selection of dried figs are always best for any recipe.
+- . * Turkish dried Figs (usually from the Province of Aydin...where they are most popular) are my first choice because they are plump and succulent.
+Their sweetness are preserved naturally, hence, none of those unwanted preservatives.
+A very close second choice would be the California (Calimyrna) fig or the Mission fig which happens to be of a smaller and sweeter variety. >> Note: Whenever possible and if your pocket book permits...an organic selection of dried figs are always best for any recipe.

 - .
 Prepare the dried figs by slightly pulling the tips and then cutting them off and discarding them.

 - .
 Once the figs are cool...place them into a big mason glass jar with the aid of a jar funnel.
 Make sure the liquid fully covers the patted down figs and seal.
 If missing some liquid...you can add a minimal amount of uncooked Port wine.
 Before refrigerating, turn over the jar for about 1 hour and then it can be turned over right side up again.
-Note: Although not a necesssary step...I do, once and a while turn the jar upside down to let the Port syrup travel throughout the figs.
+Note: Although not a necessary step...I do, once and a while turn the jar upside down to let the Port syrup travel throughout the figs.

-- .
-The advantage of this recipe is that the figs can either be immediately consumed or kept in the refrigerator for months as it continues to soak up the liquid and creates the most luscious Fig Port syrup.
+- The advantage of this recipe is that the figs can either be immediately consumed or kept in the refrigerator for months as it continues to soak up the liquid and creates the most luscious Fig Port syrup.